 - ”Fight” or ”Fence”

-- Break fight one tempo after judges call ”Point” or after self calling ”Point”.
+- Break fight after judges call ”Point” or after observing a valid hit (the referee does not need to call ”Point”).

 - Separate fencers.